datacamp/courses-introduction-to-python/chapter3.md

 var1 = [1, 2, 3, 4]
 var2 = True

-# Store the type of var1 in out1
+# Print out type of var1

-# Print out out1
+# Print out length of var1

 # Convert var2 to an integer: out2